ROHITHNAIDU/AWS-CFT/EKS/readme.md

 5. then execute these commands
 kubectl get svc
 kubectl get nodes
-6. To create a deployment execute nginx-deployment.yaml.
-To create a service execute nginx-service.yaml
+6. To create a deployment execute nginx-deployment.yaml and to create a service execute nginx-service.yaml
+commands:
+kubectl apply -f nginx-deployment.yaml
+kubectl apply -f nginx-service.yaml
 7. To see the deployment, pods and service, execute these commands
 kubectl get svc
 kubectl get deployment